Top 0.001%

 How we work.

 It starts with a real measurement, because guessing at performance is how people spend money making the wrong thing faster.
 We find the actual bottleneck, fix it at the layer it lives in, and prove the gain with a before and after you can read yourself.
 For most sites that is a focused project.
-For ones that change constantly, or that sit on infrastructure quietly fighting them, it is worth doing properly at the foundation rather than patching forever.
+For ones that change constantly, or that sit on infrastructure fighting against them, it is worth doing properly at the foundation rather than patching forever.
 We price against what the site genuinely needs, and we will tell you when the honest fix is the hosting, not us.

 How we hit the top 0.001%.